30186 - VENTURE AND DEVELOPMENT CAPITAL

 Go to class group/s: 31

-- What is Venture Capital and because it exists.
+- What is Venture and Development Capital (VC) and why it exists.

-- Investor categories who place funds in venture capital industry (financial investor, corporate venture capital, government and local authorities, informal investors).
+- Investor categories who place funds in the VC industry (financial institutions and pension funds, family offices, corporations, government and local authorities, informal investors).

-- How to regulate relationships between general and limited partners within investors organization (incentives schemes, disclosure and accountability, how to share profits between parties).
+- How to regulate the relationship between general and limited partners ring fenced in investment schemes: disclosure and accountability; incentives schemes; how to share returns between parties.